CloudStationTeam/docs/source/deployment.md

-Note that If frontend didn't work, for example if JS files are not updated, clear browser cache.
+Note that If frontend didn't work, for example If JS files are not updated, clear browser cache.

 #### Testing Using SITL
 To test CloudStation with a simulated drone instead of a real drone, you can install and run [SITL](https://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html).
 If you have a Windows computer running Cygwin, you can also use our [SITL deployment script](https://github.com/CloudStationTeam/sitl_deployment) to automate running multiple SITL instances.